aiven/aiven-docs/docs/products/opensearch/concepts/index-replication.md

 loss if a node in the cluster fails.

 :::note
-Enabling this setting comes with a reduced SLA, which must be agreed with your account manager.
+Before enabling this configuration, consult with your account manager to discuss your use case and agree on the reduced SLA.
 :::

 ### When to use replication factor 0

-Consider using replication factor to `0` in the following scenarios:
+Replication factor `0` is generally not recommended for most OpenSearch use cases.
+In specific cases, you might consider it for:

-- **Non-critical environments:** Ideal for QA, testing, or development clusters where potential data loss doesn’t significantly impact operations.
+- **Non-critical environments:** QA, testing, or development clusters where data loss is acceptable.
-- **Temporary data:** Suitable when data can be recreated or is not critical, allowing you to save on storage costs.
+- **Temporary data:** Scenarios where data can be recreated and storage costs need to be minimized.

 ### Risks and considerations

-- **Data loss:** Without replicas, a node failure can result in permanent data loss.
+- **Data loss:** Setting the replication factor to `0` significantly increases the risk of permanent data loss if a node fails.
-- **Manual recovery:** If data loss occurs, data must be restored from snapshots manually, which can lead to downtime.
+- **Manual recovery:** If data loss occurs, you must manually restore from snapshots, which can lead to downtime.

 :::note